bensonk/lfnw-elite-talk/slides.md

 Sniffing Passwords
 ==================

-Again.
-Don't do this to anyone but yourself or people whose systems you administer, for teaching purposes only.
+_Again.
+Don't do this to anyone but yourself._

-If you're in an evil mood, you can look for anyone sending things over an insecure channel with a tool called `dsniff`.
+Look for things sent in the clear `dsniff`.

     $ sudo dsniff
     ...
 Any insecure passwords your computer can see should show up here ...